webprogramming260/startup-example/README.md

 ## React deliverable

-For this deliverable I properly styled the following:
+For this deliverable I port the application over to React.

 - **Bundled and transpiled** - done!
 - **Components** - Login, voting list, vote are all components.